 How to Measure Correctly

-There’s a right way and a wrong way to measure and by measuring right, you will get the consistent results you are looking for.
+There’s a right way and a wrong way to measure and by getting baking measurements right, you will get the consistent results you are looking for.

 Flour can be tricky to measure.
 We always use a scale to get accurate, consistent measurements.
 If you use a dry measuring cup, stir the flour to fluff and loosen it–packed flour will weigh considerably more than loosened flour–then spoon it into the measuring cup.
 Also, scooping the flour out of the bag with the measuring cup rather than spooning flour into the cup will give you significantly more flour–enough more that the results of the recipe may vary considerably.